Star Wars Episode I (pinball)

 Star Wars Episode I is a 1999 pinball game designed by John Popadiuk and released by Williams and the second (and last) machine to use the Pinball 2000 hardware platform.
 It is based on the first installment of the Star Wars prequel trilogy, The Phantom Menace.

 Released in June 1999, Star Wars Episode I was the last game manufactured by WMS industries (Williams and Bally labels) before the company announced the closure of their pinball division on October 25 of the same year, with production ceasing on November 19.
 The jet bumper rule of the 1.4 software reminds players of that date: The number of points for spelling Jar Jar is 19,992,510; This is the date 25-10-1999, the same day WMS announced the closing of their pinball branch.

 The game was also available as a conversion kit for Revenge From Mars which included a Star Wars Episode I playfield, game ROMs, manual, cabinet decals, translite and a manual plunger.

 Design

+In early development the concept began as Defenders, a remake of Defender, but transitioned to Star Wars when the license became available.

 As part of the secrecy imposed by the agreement with Lucas Licensing, during development it was named "The Kahuna Project".

+The game used three programmers, and six graphic designers.

 The game was designed to be more open like 1970s games such as Captain Fantastic, and had fewer main shots to make it more accessible to younger players.

 Due to having a similar build and long hair John Popaduik played the part of Qui-Gon Jinn using motion capture.
 Kevin O'Connor similarly played the part of Darth Maul.